vdbrink/vdbrink.github.io/smarthomeserver/choose_smart_home_system.md

 You have the Personal area network (PAN) protocols for short distances; like Zigbee, Thread, Matter, Z-Wave, Bluetooth, Infrared.

-The ones with a bigger range grouped under Wireless Sensor Networks (WSN / WSAN) like Lora, Zigbee and Z-Wave (some overlap).
+The once with a bigger range grouped under Wireless Sensor Networks (WSN / WSAN) like Lora, Zigbee and Z-Wave (some overlap).

 Each protocol has its own advantages and disadvantages and is perfect for different situations.
 To support a protocol, you need for each a specific USB adapter that 'talks' that protocol.